Exceller/Reproducible_Research_Project1_Activity/README.md

 ## ASSIGNMENT
 The objective is to write a report that answers the questions detailed below.
 Ultimately, the entire assignment should be completed in a single R markdown document that can be processed by knitr and be transformed into an HTML file.

-### What is mean total number of steps taken per day?
+### 1. What is mean total number of steps taken per day?
 For this part of the assignment, the missing values in the dataset are ignored.

+### 2. What is the average daily activity pattern?
+2.1.
+Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+2.2.
+Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?